Core Concepts

 UI-only state belongs in store-core.

 Whether a drawer is open, which tab is active, whether a tooltip is visible — these live in a createStore(...) store.
-They have nothing to do with server data and should not pollute your Model's observable streams.
+They have nothing to do with server data and should not pollute your Model's reactive state.

 // Good — API-relevant state in the Model